-What Is a Manual Regeneration & Why Must You Regenerate?
+What Is A Manual Regeneration & Why Must You Regenerate?

-How Often Should You Manual Regenerate Your Truck?
+How Often Should You Regenerate Your Truck?

-How To Regenerate Your Truck:
+How To Regenerate Your Truck

 - Set the parking brake with the engine running and transmission in neutral.

-- Push the regeneration or manual regeneration button.
+- Push the regeneration button.

-If you’re unsure about performing your manual regeneration, you can hire any service shop to conduct it for you.
+If you’re unsure about performing a manual regeneration, you can hire a diesel technician to do it for you.